Division of Berowra: History

 The division was created in 1969 and is named for the area of Berowra.
 Its boundaries have changed little since it was created and includes the northern parts of the Greater Sydney area in the Hornsby Shire and part of the Hills Shire.

 The seat has historically been viewed as a safe seat for the Liberal Party, but became slightly more marginal in 2022.
 In 2025, the seat became extremely marginal, held on a 1-point margin.
 The seat is currently held by Liberal Julian Leeser.
-Leeser served as shadow Attorney-General and shadow Minister for Indigenous Australians from the 2022 election until resigning from both positions on 11 April 2023 due to the Liberals formally announcing their opposition to the Indigenous Voice to Parliament referendum.